-Speed sensors

 There is a valve in the brake line of each brake controlled by the ABS.
 On some systems, the valve has three positions:

--In position one, the valve is open; pressure from the
+-In position one, the valve is open; pressure from the master cylinder is passed right through to the brake.

 -In position two, the valve blocks the line, isolating that brake from the master cylinder.
 This prevents the pressure from rising further should the driver push the brake pedal harder.